Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

-The original proof by Bahn and Ehrlich of their Lorentzian isoperimetric inequality is~based on a (Lorentzian) Brunn--Minkowski-type inequality, which is also the case in \cite{LP90}.
-In Subsection \ref{subsec:func_pf} and \ref{subsec:geom_pf}, we provide simpler direct proofs of the isoperimetric Bahn--Ehrlich inequality -- two functional-analytic ones and a geometric one, respectively.
+The original proof by Bahn and Ehrlich of their Lorentzian isoperimetric inequality is~based on a (Lorentzian) Brunn--Minkowski-type inequality, which is also the approach in the related Euclidean case in \cite{LP90}.
+In Subsection \ref{subsec:func_pf} and \ref{subsec:geom_pf}, we provide simpler direct proofs of the isoperimetric inequality by Bahn and Ehrlich -- two functional-analytic ones and a geometric one, respectively.
 While all proofs might, in principle, serve as a starting point for a proof of Theorem \ref{thm:BE_L1_stability}, we quantify the geometric one, whose inductive step is based on an argument that appears in the equality discussion in \cite{BE99}.
-Complementary stability results obtained by refining the functional-analytic proofs are discussed in Appendix \ref{app:compl_pf}.
-Nevertheless, the approach in those proofs to represent the hypersurface as a graph over a subset of the hyperboloid $\HH$ enters our proof of Theorem \ref{thm:BE_L1_stability} as well.
-This idea leads us to a situation similar to the Euclidean case considered by Fuglede \cite{Fu89} with only nearly spherical sets as competitors.
+The idea to represent the hypersurface as a graph over a subset of the hyperboloid $\HH^n$ leads us to a situation similar to the Euclidean case considered by Fuglede \cite{Fu89} with only nearly spherical sets as competitors.
 However, in contrast to \cite{Fu89}, we do not impose a uniform $W^{1,\infty}$-bound, so we are \textit{not} restricted to ``nearly hyperbolic'' hypersurfaces in that sense.

-In this functional-analytic setting, up to a reduction argument to the compact setting in Subsection \ref{subsec:approx}, our proof of Theorem \ref{thm:BE_L1_stability} is given in Subsection \ref{subsec:proof_BE_stability}.
-It relies on a decomposition into a sub- and a superlevel set, which boils down the proof to a quantitative Minkowski-type inequality; see Subsection \ref{subsec:quantitative_Minkowski_ineq}.
+In this functional-analytic setting, our proof of Theorem \ref{thm:BE_L1_stability} is given in Subsection \ref{subsec:proof_BE_stability}.
+It relies on a decomposition into a sublevel and a superlevel set, which boils the proof down to a quantitative Minkowski-type inequality; see Subsection \ref{subsec:quantitative_Minkowski_ineq}.
 Here we exploit that, unlike in the Euclidean case, in our Lorentzian setting the surface area and the spacetime volume both behave additively under decompositions.
-The proof uses a slightly different but equivalent notion of Fraenkel asymmetry, which is discussed in Subsection \ref{subsec:dist_func}.
-In Section \ref{sec:optimality} we give an example showing that in the theorem, like in the Euclidean case, the exponent $2$ of the Fraenkel asymmetry is optimal, even for hypersurfaces in a fixed smooth conical Minkowski spacetime.
+In Subsection \ref{subsec:sharpconst}, we give an example showing that in the theorem, like in the Euclidean case, the exponent $2$ of the Fraenkel asymmetry is optimal, even for hypersurfaces in a fixed smooth conical Minkowski spacetime.
+Moreover, we prove sharpness of the stability constant.
+Complementary stability results and their stability constants are discussed in Appendix \ref{app:compl_pf}.